leylabmpi/SynTracker/README.md

 If genomes are to be compared, each genome will be stored in a single fasta file.
 All files should be stored in the same directory (refered below as the "target directory").

-The directory `Sample_input/Target_genomes/` contains a collection of target genomes, for the purpuse of self testing the instalation.
+The directory `Sample_Data/output_example/Target_genomes/` contains a collection of target genomes, for the purpuse of self testing the instalation.

-#### c.
-Metadata file (optional):
+#### Metadata file (optional):
-The metadata file contains information regarding the genomes/assemblies to be compared.
+In addition to the mandatory input, the user can also provide a metadata file, which contains information regarding the genomes/assemblies that should be compared.
 The metadata file should be a tab delimited file.
 One of the columns should contain the sample ID, which is identical to the naming of the fasta files in the "target folder".

 ## Usage